-The lmhosts is a local hosts file used by Microsoft Wins Clients such as Microsoft Windows 98, Windows NT, Windows XP, and later versions of Windows to provide mappings of IP addresses to NT computer names (NetBIOS names).
-This file is also modified when unable to access or encountering difficulties with the DNS server, to help prevent access to a specific domain, or redirect the computer to a different location.
+The lmhosts is a local hosts file used by Microsoft Wins Clients that provides mappings of IP addresses to NT computer names (NetBIOS names).
+Lmhosts may be modified to help resolve issues with access to a DNS server, prevent access to a specific domain, or redirect the computer to a different location.

 How do I locate and edit this file?

 - Locate and open the file.
 Because this file can be in different locations, it's usually easiest to open the Windows search and search for "lmhosts.sam" file.

 If you want to manually locate the lmhosts file, use the location in the following list that corresponds with your version of Windows.

 Microsoft Windows 98 and Windows ME

 - Once the file is located, right-click the file and select "Open With..." and if prompted select "Select the program from a list" and click Ok.
 In the list of programs used to open the file, scroll to the bottom and highlight WordPad or your preferred text editor and click the OK button.